networknext/next/docs/source/next_client_t.rst

 This feature was added to allow you to define your own set of flags, mapping to important events in *your* game, and pass them up to our backend.

 For example, you could define (1<<0) as "low framerate", (1<<1) as "player died", (1<<2) as "large frame hitch" and so on.
-Then, as we study reported sessions for your player base, our data scientists look for correlations between the user flags you specify and player reported sessions.
+Then, as we study reported sessions for your player base, our data scientists look for correlations with user flags you specify.

 **Parameters:**